 You suspect that someone is committing tax fraud, but you’re not sure what to do.

-How do you report it?
-Should you call the IRS?
+How do you report tax fraud?
+Should you call the IRS fraud reporting number?

 The Internal Revenue Service has specific procedures in place that involve filing a form to report the type of fraud you believe may be taking place.

 Here’s how to report tax fraud.

 Print Form 3949-A from the IRS website or request the form by calling the Tax Fraud Hotline recording at (800) 829-0433.
 (Alleged tax law violations referrals are not accepted by phone.)